 What is TTM in Commercial Real Estate?

-TTM, or trailing twelve months, is measurement of a project's financial data for the last 12 months.
-TTM figures do not always represent the last fiscal year, though they might-- it is simply a snapshot of the last 12 months of financial activity.
-Taking a look at an existing commercial real estate project's TTM, as well as its rent roll, can be some of the best ways to determine the property's potential profitability.
+TTM, or trailing twelve months, is the measurement of a project's financial data for the last 12 months.
+TTM figures do not always represent the last fiscal year, though they might.
+It is simply a snapshot of the last 12 months of financial activity.
+Taking a look at an existing commercial real estate project's TTM and rent roll, is one of the best ways to determine the property's potential profitability.

 Looking at a property's TTM is important for a variety of different property types, including office, self-storage, and multifamily developments.
-While TTM is a fantastic tool, investors looking for a more recent measurement of a commercial real estate project's finances may want to look at at a property's T3, or trailing three months, which provides a look at the last three months of a property's financial data.
+While TTM is a fantastic tool, investors looking for a more recent measurement of a commercial real estate project's finances may want to look at a property's T3, or trailing three months.
+A T3 looks at the last three months of a property's financial data.